Kolmogorov-Hinze scales in turbulent superfluids

-Now we are ready to investigate the KH scales in a turbulent superfluid in the classical and quantum regimes, as given in Eqs.~(\ref{Hinze}) and (\ref{qHinze}).
-The result is shown in Fig.~\ref{f:hinze}, which is the main result of this work.
-Figure~\ref{f:hinze}(a) plots the typical domain size $\bar D$ versus the energy-input rate $\bar\epsilon$ for $g' = 1.02$ and 1.001.
-For $g' = 1.02$, the plots obey the power law $\propto \bar\epsilon^{-2/5}$, which agrees with the classical KH scale in Eq.~(\ref{Hinze}).
-This implies that the two components are well separated, and the mechanism that sustains the domains against disintegration can be described by the interface tension in this region.
-For $g' = 1.001$, on the other hand, the plots in Fig.~\ref{f:hinze}(a) follow the power law $\propto \bar\epsilon^{-1/4}$, which agrees with the KH scale in the quantum region in Eq.~(\ref{qHinze}), implying that the mechanism to sustain domains is mainly the quantum kinetic pressure arising from the uncertainty principle.
-In this region, $\bar D \lesssim 10$ is smaller than $W \simeq (1.001 - 1)^{-1/2} \simeq 32$ and the interface tension of domains is not well-defined.
+Now we are ready to investigate the KH scales in a turbulent superfluid in the classical and quantum regimes, as given in Eqs.~(\ref{Hinze}) and (\ref{qHinze}), respectively.
+The results are shown in Fig.~\ref{f:hinze}, which are the main results obtained in this study.
+Figure~\ref{f:hinze} plots the typical domain size $\bar D$ versus the energy input rate $\bar\epsilon$ for various values of the Mach number of the stirring potential $M$ and the normalized interaction coefficient $\tilde g$.
+For $\bar D \gg 1$ (note that $\bar D$ is normalized by the interface width $W$), the plots obey the power law $\propto \bar\epsilon^{-2/5}$, which agrees with the classical KH scale in Eq.~(\ref{Hinze}).
+This implies that the two components are well separated and the mechanism that sustains the domains against disintegration can be described by the interface tension in this region.
+For $\bar D \ll 1$, on the other hand, the plots in Fig.~\ref{f:hinze} follow the power law $\propto \bar\epsilon^{-1/4}$, which agrees with the KH scale in the quantum region in Eq.~(\ref{qHinze}) and implies that the mechanism that sustains domains is mainly the quantum kinetic pressure arising from the uncertainty principle.